You may have heard that there are many apps banned in China.

 Apps banned in China

-Here’s a list of all the major apps banned in China.
+Here’s a list of all the major ones banned in mainland China.
 The equivalent websites are blocked too.

 Google lovers